codeph0enix/PhoenixShell/README.md

 # Bashrc
 Includes my custom aliases for Debian Based systems and does a check for if TMUX is running - if not running launches TMUX.

-To Replace (And Backup) your current bashrc file use the below commands

 `ls` = This runs `ls -lh --color=auto` (default ls alias has been commented out"